SOAN 4750: GIS and Mediterranean Archaeology

 Stage 4: Mapping the results.

 After data collection is completed and entered, each group creates a preliminary map or maps (on paper) of their survey area.
 Special consideration should be given to the mode and manner of visualization.

 It is the responsibility of all archaeologists to disseminate their results.
-Each group must prepare a short report (ca. 5 pages) that summarizes their practicum, from start to finish.
+Each group must prepare and present a short report (10 minutes, ca. 5 pages) that summarizes their practicum, from start to finish.
 It should explain the data (what are the significant patterns?) and interpret it as well (what do those patterns suggest or mean in the context of understanding human activity, society, and the landscape?).

 Course Delivery System (CDS):